justinleahy/rust-personal-finances/README.md

 Implement basic accounts like checking, savings.
 This will handle the tracking of everyday transactions.
 Eventually paving the way to do itemized transactions to see exactly how much money you are spending.

-There should be a UI associated with this step where you can select time periods to see how much money was received vs spent.
-YTD time period, last month, last year, last week, preferably completely customizable.

 ## Phase 2

 Loans and debt.
 Credit cards fall in this phase.

 ## Phase 3

-Stock Portfolio, this will be a challenge espesically if I want to include API usage to get a stocks current price.
-Probably will put this under it's own dashboard, separate from the rest of the program.
-Will need to incluce these in the total networth calculation however.
+Stock Portfolio, this will be a challenge especially if I want to include API usage to get a stocks current price.
+Probably will put this under its own dashboard, separate from the rest of the program.
+I will need to include these in the total net-worth calculation.

 Different kinds of accounts like Roth IRA, 401(k), Roth 401(k), etc.